PhilipZubel/task-search-quality/README.md

 ## Results

-Overall Results on the Cooking dataset:
+Overall Results on the Cooking dataset.
+Pairwise t-test is applied against BM25 (optimal) with p-value = 0.05.
+Values in **bold** indicate that the null hypothesis is rejected.

 | Model             | MAP   | P@3   | P@10  | nDCG@3 | nDCG@10 | R@50  |
 |----------------------------|----------------|----------------|----------------|-----------------|------------------|----------------|
 | **BM25**              | 0.493          | 0.730          | 0.586          | 0.624           | 0.584            | 0.747          |